Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

 activities that occur in the area of interest (e.g. agriculture, population, road and infrastructure, and socio-economic variables).

-This tutorial make use of local high resolution detailed spatial data.
-If this kind of data is unavailable, other datasets such as local climate zones (LCZ) from the `WUDAPT <http://www.wudapt.org/>`__ database could be used.
-The tutorial `SUEWSWUDAPT` is available if you want to know more about using LCZz in SUEWS.
+This tutorial makes use of local high resolution detailed spatial data.
+If this kind of data are unavailable, other datasets such as local climate zones (LCZ) from the `WUDAPT <http://www.wudapt.org/>`__ database could be used.
+The tutorial `SUEWSWUDAPT` is available if you want to know more about using LCZs in SUEWS.
 However, it is strongly recommended to go through this tutorial before moving on to the WUDAPT/SUEWS tutorial.

 Model output may be needed in many formats depending on a users’ needs.
 Thus, the format must be useful, while ensuring the science included within the model is appropriate.
-The figure below provides an overview of `UMEP <index_page>`, a city based climate service tool (CBCST) used in this tutorial.
+The figure **cross reference below** provides an overview of `UMEP <index_page>`, a city based climate service tool (CBCST) used in this tutorial.
 Within UMEP there are a number of models which can predict and diagnose a range of meteorological processes.